VerifiedXBlockchain/VerifiedX-Docs/docs/integration/setup.md

 ## Optional APICallURL

 You can also set up an APICallURL.
-This will be a URL you input that the RBX wallet upon receiving any new incoming transaction the wallet will call out to this URL sending a json response following the transaction model.
+This will be a URL you input that the VFX wallet upon receiving any new incoming transaction the wallet will call out to this URL sending a json response following the transaction model.
 This will allow you to easily get incoming transactions in real time and immediately.

 ## Setting Up Wallet & Private Key Encryption

-You can set up a wallet simply by opening the RBX wallet.
+You can set up a wallet simply by opening the VFX wallet.
 From there you can generate an infinite number of addresses or set up a 24 word mnemonic to create an HD wallet.

 Recommend you backup your phrase offline or create it in an air gapped environment.
 It is strongly recommended you encrypt your private keys.
 This will protect you if your database files are stolen they will not be able to access funds as the private keys will be encrypted.